unional/iso-error/README.md

 [![Visual Studio Code][vscode-image]][vscode-url]
 [![Wallaby.js][wallaby-image]][wallaby-url]

-An isomorphic error library.

-This library defines errors that work across physical boundary.
+Isomorphic errors are errors that work across physical boundaries.

 ## IsoError

 The base class of all isomorphic errors.

-It is the same as the standard `Error` except:
+It improves upon the base `Error` with:

 - `name`: the name of the error is adjusted to be the name of the sub-class.
 This means it can be used to check for the type of the error.
 - `errors`: an optional property that contains the cause(s) of the error.